Aparallactus turneri

-Aparallactus turneri, or the Malindi centipede-eater, is a species of venomous rear-fanged snake in the family Lamprophiidae.
+Aparallactus turneri, or the Malindi centipede-eater, is a species of mildly venomous rear-fanged snake in the family Atractaspididae.
 The species is endemic to Kenya.

 Etymology

 The specific name, turneri, is in honor of British taxidermist H.J.
 Allen Turner (1876–1953), who lived in Kenya.

 Geographic range

 A. turneri is found in coastal Kenya.

 Habitat

 The preferred natural habitats of A. turneri are forest and shrubland, at altitudes from sea level to 400 m.